 Take a Solar Shower

-Enjoy a backpacking shower and get a solar shower bag like this one.
+Enjoy a backpacking shower and get a solar camping shower bag.
 Fill with lake or river water and hang in the sun all day to warm, before emptying it over yourself.
 You need time to spare for this one though, unless you like a cold shower.

 Use Dry Shampoo

 Wash Your Clothes

 Having clean clothes is a vital part of maintaining personal hygiene.
 Wash them whenever you can, especially underwear, socks and your sleeping bag liner.
 We use a Scrubba bag but you could use a zip-lock bag if you’re on a budget.
 If you’re in a campervan, this innovative folding washing machine is ideal.
 Use a biodegradable clothes wash so that you can dispose of the grey water safely in vegetation.

 Head for the Beach